softrenzu/Hostbot/README.md

 ## Production hardening still recommended

 - secret storage in KMS/Vault rather than database JSON
-- SSO/OIDC and RBAC for the admin API
+- OIDC/SSO and fine-grained RBAC beyond the current admin-token gate
 - encrypted PII fields and retention policies
-- background workers/event bus for dispatch and retries
+- background workers/event bus for dispatch, retries, and scheduled execution
 - webhook signature validation for each provider
-- human approval UI for refunds, cancellations, and smart-lock actions
+- human approval for refunds, cancellations, payments, and smart-lock actions
 - database migrations and backup/restore automation
-- evaluation/observability for LLM responses
+- LLM evaluation, tracing, cost controls, and prompt/version management

 ## License and commercial use